automatedprogrammodification/automatedprogrammodification/README.md

 # Program Transformation Landscapes for Automated Program Modification Using Gin

-This is an artefact to accompany the "Program Transformation Landscapes for Automated Program Modification Using Gin", submitted to the Empirical Software Engineering journal.
-A permissive license will be added upon acceptance.
+This is an artefact to accompany the "Program Transformation Landscapes for Automated Program Modification Using Gin", accepted to the Empirical Software Engineering journal.

 ## Repository Contents